-Video Quizzes: There will be a video quiz every week!
-These will be based on the lecture videos you watch during the online portion of this class.
+Weekly Quizzes: There will be a quiz every week!
+These will be based on the lessons covered in class and videos you watch during the online portion of this class.
 These assignments will be assigned and completed online through the Canvas Learning Management System.